January 28, 2021

 World Net Daily

-The occupation of a remote wildlife refuge
+The occupation of a remote wildlife

-turned violent yesterday when federal agents
+refuge turned violent yesterday when federal

-stopped two vehicles carrying protesters to a town
+agents stopped two vehicles carrying protesters

-that federal agents opened fire on the group
+opened fire on the group without provocation

-confusing demands for the protesters to surrender.
+after conflicting and confusing demands for the

-out of the window of the vehicle in which she was
+the window of the vehicle in which she was

 riding, but that the shots missed.
 Payne was